 We attended the Albuquerque International Balloon Fiesta for 2 days and we could have attended for at least another day.
 If you have the time, staying longer than 2 days, allows you to explore Albuquerque as well and to space the events you attend over the days versus doing it all in a couple of days.

-We attended the festival during 2 early mornings and 1 late afternoon session and took a nap in between.
-Even then, we were a little tired after 2 days.
+We attended the festival for two early mornings and one late afternoon session and took a nap in between.
+Even then, we were a little tired after two days.

 Things to Do at The Albuquerque International Balloon Fiesta